CodingYolk/RobloxScripts/README.md

 # Roblox Scripts

 This repository showcases a selection of my publicly released Roblox scripts written in Luau.
-While it doesn't encompass the entirety of my work, these scripts serve as illustrative examples.
+While it doesn't encompass the entirety of my work, these scripts serve as previous work examples.

 _**GamepadSwordFighting:**_ Simplifies sword fighting on Roblox by providing gamepad users with features like autoclick and shiftlock, enhancing the gameplay experience.